Catherine Callbeck

+Early life and career

-Born in Central Bedeque, Prince Edward Island, the daughter of Ralph R. Callbeck and Ruth Campbell, she received a Bachelor of Commerce degree from Mount Allison University in 1960 and a Bachelor of Education degree from Dalhousie University in 1962.
+Callbeck was born in Central Bedeque, Prince Edward Island, the daughter of Ralph R. Callbeck and Ruth Campbell.
+She received a Bachelor of Commerce degree from Mount Allison University in 1960 and a Bachelor of Education degree from Dalhousie University in 1962.
 She took post-graduate courses in business administration from Syracuse University.

 Callbeck was a business teacher in New Brunswick and Ontario before returning to the island to enter the family retail business.

 Early political career

-A Liberal, she was first elected to the Legislative Assembly of Prince Edward Island in 1974.
+A Liberal, Callbeck was first elected to the Legislative Assembly of Prince Edward Island in 1974.
 She was appointed to Cabinet as Minister of Health and Social Services and Minister Responsible for Disabled Persons.
 She decided not to seek re-election in 1978 in order to work in the family business.

 Member of Parliament

 Callbeck returned to politics in 1988 when she was elected to the federal House of Commons as an MP for the Liberal Party of Canada.
 She was the MP for Malpeque during the 34th Canadian Parliament.

 During her time in the House of Commons, Callbeck sat on numerous legislative committees, the Standing Committee on Energy, Mines and Resources and the Standing Committee on Consumer and Corporate Affairs and Government Operations.

-She held various Critic responsibilities in the national Liberal caucus of Liberal Party Leader John Turner (1988-1989) and Jean Chretien (1990-1993).
+She held various Critic responsibilities in the national Liberal caucus of Liberal Party Leader John Turner (1988-1989) and Jean Chrétien (1990-1993).
 Callbeck was Critic for Finance (Financial Institutions), Critic for Consumer and Corporate Affairs (Co-operatives), Assistant Critic for Treasury Board (Privatization and Regulatory Affairs), and Critic for Energy, Mines and Resources.